vsh111/Players-App/README.md

-This is a Player App made by using Angular + SpringBoot + MongoDB
+This is a Players App made by using Angular + SpringBoot + MongoDB

 VSH folder contains Angular Files.
+Spring-proj folder contains Spring project files.